 This is another novel that I have not yet read, but my 14 year old devoured it while on vacation this summer, and then handed over to his best friend who read it with the same voracity.

 My younger son plowed through this one when he was 13.
 I haven’t read it myself, but I’ve heard that readers young and old find it hard to put down.

 When my 14 year old (reluctant reader) blew through this trilogy during a 2 week vacation, I knew it had to be good.
-I read all 3 as well, and absolutely loved them.
+I read all 3 books as well, and absolutely loved them.
 My husband followed suit and a couple of years later, my younger son read them as well.
-Filled with action and suspense this trilogy thrilled our whole family.
+Filled with action and suspense this trilogy thrilled our entire family.

 And finally, I’m providing you with Kindle links for these last 3 books, as they are not available in hard copy from Amazon.com or Amazon.co.uk.
 They ARE available in hardcopy from Amazon.ca however, so I’m also providing those links for my Canadian readers.

 All three were written by one of my boys’ favourite Canadian authors, Eric Walters:

 And there you have it, over 40 of the all-time best books for boys that even the most reluctant readers will love.